 In 2012, CBS News published a detailed look at how members of Congress use their inside knowledge to win big in the stock market.
 CBS pointed out that Members of Congress are free to use their knowledge about government contracts and upcoming legislation when they trade in the stock market, for example.
 Many compare this behavior to insider trading, but there is no law to prevent it.

 Members of Congress also reportedly made a fortune by betting against the stock market just before the 2008 financial crisis hit.
 Fed Chairman Ben Bernanke had, of course, tipped them off about the coming crash.
 And, like George Plunkitt, members of Congress also use their inside knowledge and power to make profitable real estate deals.
-Speaker of the House Nancy Pelosi, for example, once used her influence to push through a 20 million dollar waterfront improvement project that drastically increased the value of property which she owned.
+Speaker of the House Nancy Pelosi, for example, once used her influence to push through a $20 million waterfront improvement project that drastically increased the value of property which she owned.

 Over the years, Bill Clinton has faced questions about the big speaking fees he collects, and about the donations given to the Clinton Foundation.
-President Trump has also been accused of lining his pockets during his presidency.
+Donald Trump has also been accused of lining his pockets during his presidency.
 He has been questioned about his hotels and his golf courses, as well as his business connections to world leaders.